ahryciuk/Thermal-Gradient-Analysis-of-SPT-4-Cryostat/README.md

 ## Summary of Results:

+Analysis shows that the current subassembly designs fit within the temperature constraints for operation.
+Improvements can be made to add some extra margin especially at 50 Kelvin, which is limited by the thin alumina filter mount.
+Some extra thickness would allow for better thermalization and heat sink the filters better.

 Thermal Gradients by Subassembly (units in Kelvin)
 | 50 Kelvin (1D) | 50 Kelvin (FEA) | 4 Kelvin (1D) | 4 Kelvin (FEA) | Optics Tube Spread (Al1100) | Optics Tube Spread (OFHC Cu) |